Girls at the celebration of street and streetwear that is Streetfest 2012

 But walk down any high street in any town with a population greater than 10,000 and there is one subculture still kicking against this Hollister-led style pogrom: streetwear culture.
 Not the one that involves 30-year-old blokes in Bape going to see DJ Vadim at KOKO, but the one that fetishises Snapbacks, bucket hats, North Face, King Krule, post-dubstep, knockout weed and very expensive shoes.
 The OFWGKTA influenced, Supreme-loving, Palace-worshipping marriage of American skate fashion and British rudeboy attitude.
 Which, oddly, are two things most people in their mid-twenties could probably never imagine coming together, having spent their teenage years watching skaters and rudeboys attack each other at bus stops.

 It's a good look, but I can't help but feel that it's not really "alternative" enough to qualify as a real subculture.
 I mean, no one's really suffering for this.
 It's too cool for that, really.
 If you can't get your head kicked in next to the skatepark or sent home from school, your movement doesn't mean shit.

-So, yearning for the days when wearing a Cradle Of Filth "Jesus Is A Cunt" T-shirt could get you chucked out of Bluewater, I wondered if there was a novel way of selling "alternative culture" to this new generation.
+So, yearning for the days when wearing a Cradle of Filth "Jesus Is A Cunt" t-shirt could get you kicked out of a mall, I wondered if there was a novel way of selling "alternative culture" to this new generation.

 Essentially just a page where people buy and sell clothes ("garms") that could be construed as cool ("wavey"), it's grown into a kind of self-contained internet culture of its own.
 It has its own experts, trolls, frauds, jokers, poseurs and social media thugs.
 It's basically Reddit for people selling old Hilfiger windbreakers instead of atheism.